-The accepted (but inaccurate) explanation for yawns, which also exist in fetuses and the animal world, is that yawning is intended to cool the brain.
+The accepted (but incorrect) explanation for yawns, which also exist in fetuses and mammals, is that yawning is intended to cool the brain.

 - Energy is a critical resource in the living world!
 Nature is built to conserve vital energy.
 It was initially thought that yawning was intended to pump more oxygen into the lungs, but this theory was wrong.
 The explanation that yawning is intended to cool the brain indirectly is plausible, but the answer is incomplete and does not provide a broad view.

 - Fatigue without physical effort is often metabolic fatigue, in which the liver and kidneys are under high loads.
 In such a situation, the supply of nutrients to the brain is impaired; therefore, when we are tired, we yawn.
 A heavy meal weighs on the liver and makes us yawn even in the middle of the day.

 If the explanation that yawning is intended to cool the brain were the complete explanation, then when we have a high fever or if the weather is scorching, we would yawn endlessly. (which is not the case) Yawning usually lasts a few seconds and cannot cool the brain significantly.
 (As suggested initially.)